Automated news sites without a classical newsroom

 Metrics that matter

-Track publish success rate (draft → live without manual fix), indexation of new URLs in Search Console, and referral quality—not raw word count.
-When failure rates spike, fix feeds, tiers, or templates before touching model settings.
+Track publish success rate, indexation of new URLs, and referral traffic—not raw word count.
+When failure rates spike, fix feeds or templates before touching prompts.

 Next steps